aeternity/protocol/contracts/sophia.md

 * The `acct` is the address of the oracle to register (can be the same as the contract).
 * The `sign` is a signature of the address to register proving you have the private key of the oracle, or the integer 0 when address is the same as the contract.
-* The `qfee` is the query fee to be paid by a user when asking a question of the oracle.
+* The `qfee` is the minimum query fee to be paid by a user when asking a question of the oracle.
 * The `ttl` is the Time To Live in relative block height for the oracle.
 * The type `'a` is the type of the question to ask.
 * The type `'b` is the type of the oracle answers.